 Plan your route, do your research, and know where you’re going ahead of time to reduce your chances of getting lost.
 Since cell coverage can be spotty around Moab, let someone know your plans so they can be on the alert if they don’t hear from you when you’re supposed to return.
 For remote locations, you may even want to consider bringing a satellite communication device such as a Garmin InReach so you can get a hold of someone if the unexpected happens.
 A great tip for visiting Moab is to avoid hiking alone unless you are very confident in your abilities, are super prepared, and have notified someone of your plan.

 It’s much easier to get lost in the desert because there aren’t as many defining features as there are in the alpine.
 Even if you are alert and aware of your surroundings, it isn’t hard to get confused or lose your way.
 Always carry a map or your navigational tool, like the Garmin InReach mentioned above, and familiarize yourself with the route before you start hiking.

-The locally-owned shops and restaurants of Moab are what gives it a distinct character and culture all its own.
-Set aside some time to explore the downtown area, patron local businesses, and support the folks who live there.
+The locally-owned shops and restaurants of Moab are what give it a distinct character and culture all its own.
+Set aside some time to explore the downtown area, patronize local businesses, and support the folks who live there.
 Check out some of these spots during your next visit.

 Shops to Visit in Moab

 - GearHeads Outdoor Store has a big selection of outdoor gear (just in case you forget something!) and apparel for everything from camping, climbing, biking, and more.
 They also rent equipment so you can try something out for a day, or avoid lugging all your stuff with you.